-PNS-127 CONSOLIDATED PRACTICE EXPERIENCE 2
+PNS-127 CONSOLIDATED PRACTICE EXPERIENCE 2 Clinical Practice, 3 credits

 The focus is on the ageing adult and clients experiencing chronic illness.
 The learner will encounter clients with more complex health challenges requiring comprehensive health assessment, medication administration and chronic wound management.
 This faculty supervised experience is 120 hours in Residential or Complex Care